Skip to main content

 aws configure

-Deploy with Terraform:
+Deploy with Terraform

 Navigate to Stack

-cd .suga/stacks/my-first-app-aws-*
+cd terraform/stacks/my-first-app

 Initialize Terraform